-Further, during periods where we are implementing new process technologies, our manufacturing facilities may not be fully productive.
-For example, as we convert Fab 25 to Flash memory device production, Fab 25 will not be fully productive.
-A substantial delay in the successful conversion of Fab 25 or the technology transitions in Dresden Fab 30 to 130-nanometer process technology employing silicon on insulator technology and then to smaller geometries could have a material adverse effect on us.
+Further, during periods when we are implementing new process technologies, our manufacturing facilities may not be fully productive.
+A substantial delay in the technology transitions in Dresden Fab 30 to smaller than 130-nanometer process technologies employing silicon on insulator technology could have a material adverse effect on us.